cubear/FFV-DressCode/README.md

 This is to be applied to any version of the SNES game, expanded to 32Mbit (4 MB) via whatever means you like.
 For Windows users, I might recommend Lunar Expand.

-The .asm will compile with asar, but you'll need to inject the sprite data yourself (or just use the supplied .ips file)
+The .asm will compile with asar, but you'll need to inject the sprite data yourself

+(or just use the supplied .ips file which has the code and graphical data contained within.)

 ## For those looking to edit the sprites:
 The sprite sheets are in a format recognised by SNESTilesKitten.